A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: The homotopy underpinning of Quinn's finite total homotopy TQFT

+A groupoid, $G$, is said to be \emph{discrete} if it has no non-identity arrows.
+In this case, it is more or less indistinguishable from its set, $G^0$, of objects.
 We often identify a set, $X$, with the corresponding discrete groupoid having $X$ as its set of objects, and, of course, just the identity arrows as the arrows.
 This gives an inclusion of the category of sets into that of groupoids.
 This inclusion functor has a left adjoint, sending a groupoid, $G$, to the set of connected components, $\pi_0(G)$.
 For basic information on the theory of groupoids, see \cite{Brown}.